juliachanb/juliachanb.github.io/pages/resume.md

 ## **Awards/Honors**

+**2017 Al Neuharth Award for Innovation in Investigative Journalism**

+- Julia B. Chan and Scott Pham won for their Reveal piece, "[Portraits of A Trump Supporter](https://www.revealnews.org/article/portraits-of-a-trump-supporter/)."
+A multimedia project that published 10 months before the 2016 presidential election, the pair "nailed the big story that the rest of America would be talking about," [according to judges](http://www.aaja.org/awards2017).

+**2017 News & Documentary Emmy Nominee**

 **2016 News & Documentary Emmy Award**

 - Reveal won in the New Approaches: Current News Coverage category for "[The Dead Unknown](https://www.revealnews.org/article/coming-soon-see-our-documentary-series-the-dead-unknown/)," a multimedia project and investigation.